Interfaces Division

 Link to the PRSE4

-The Interfaces division works closely with the leaders oftheOccitanieRegional Health and Environment Plan 4(led by the Occitanie Regional Health Agency (ARS) and the Regional Directorate for the Environment, Planning, and Housing (DREAL)) to ensure synergy in our efforts.
+The Interfaces division works closely with the officials in charge oftheOccitanieRegional Health and Environment Plan 4(led by the Occitanie Regional Health Agency (ARS) and the Regional Directorate for the Environment, Planning, and Housing (DREAL)) to ensure synergy among our initiatives.

 2026

-In 2026, the ExposUM Institute will partner with the One Health Regional School, which will be organized by the University of Liège in Liège from June 1 to 6, 2026
+In 2026, the ExposUM Institute will be a partner of the One Health Regional School, which will be organized by the University of Liège in Liège from June 1 to 6, 2026.

 2025

-About 60 researchers and representatives of civil society (elected officials, technical staff, students, organizations, and artists) worked together in the Montpellier area to examine the livability of the region.
-How can people live healthy lives in this region given the challenges of urban expansion and environmental preservation in the context of climate change and pressure on local resources (water, air, soil)?
+About 60 researchers and civil society representatives (elected officials, technical staff, students, nonprofit organizations, and artists) worked together in the Montpellier area to examine the livability of local communities.
+How can people live healthy lives in this region in the face of challenges related to urban expansion and environmental conservation, against the backdrop of climate change and pressure on local resources (water, air, soil)?

 As part of this program, we explored the question: How can we live healthy lives in the Anthropocene in the Montpellier area?